philips-software/terraform-provider-hsdp/docs/resources/iam_user.md

 * `preferred_communication_channel` - (Optional) Preferred communication channel.
   Email and SMS are supported channels.
 Email is the default channel if e-mail address is provided.
   Values supported: [ `email` | `sms` ]

+> Use the `preferred_*` attributes sparingly as they will reset values if the user has changed these outside of Terraform

 ## Attributes Reference